ketan0029/Object_Oriented_Programming/Zootopia/Readme.md

-Zootopia- The implemented java program manages the zoo compromising of various classes such as Attraction,Admin,Visitor etc. which helps to run various functions for Admins and visitors.This project was made in Intellij using Maven.
+Zootopia (A Zoo management system)- The implemented java program manages the zoo compromising of various classes such as Attraction,Admin,Visitor etc. which helps to run various functions for Admins and visitors.This project was made in Intellij using Maven.
 ADMIN 1 - username - Zoey01 password - Z123 ADMIN